twgraduate/api-spike/README.md

 `PUT /books/:isbn`

 Edit a book.
-Only price,img_url,description can be changed.Confirm is needed when you make these changes, status=202
+Only price,img_url,description can be changed.Verification is needed when you make these changes, status=202

 Parameters information: